PIReTship/bookdata-tools/README.md

 Alternatively, they will read from `DB_URL`.

+We use [Data Version Control](https://dvc.org) (`dvc`) to script the import and wire its various parts together.
+A complete re-run, not including file download time, takes approximately **8 hours** on our hardware (24-core 2GHz Xeon, 128GiB RAM, spinning disks).

 ## Initializing and Configuring the Database

 After creating your database, initialize the extensions (as the database superuser):